PacoReinaCampo/MPSoC-DV/doc/book/chapters/chapter3.md

 Upon successful completion of verification of the software product, the compiler is considered acceptable for that product.
 For this to be valid, the software verification process activities need to consider particular features of the programming language and compiler.
 The software planning process considers these features when choosing a programming language and planning for verification.
 Guidance includes:

-   a.
-Some compilers have features intended to optimize performance of the object code.
+   1. Some compilers have features intended to optimize performance of the object code.
 If the test cases give coverage consistent with the software level, the correctness of the optimization need not be verified.
 Otherwise, the impact of these features on structural coverage analysis should be determined following the guidelines of subparagraph 6.4.4.2.

-   b.
-To implement certain features, compilers for some languages may produce object code that is not directly traceable to the source code, for example, initialization, built-in error detection or exception handling (subparagraph 6.4.4.2, item b).
+   2. To implement certain features, compilers for some languages may produce object code that is not directly traceable to the source code, for example, initialization, built-in error detection or exception handling (subparagraph 6.4.4.2, item b).
 The software planning process should provide a means to detect this object code and to ensure verification coverage and define the means in the appropriate plan.

-   c.
-If a new compiler, linkage editor or loader version is introduced, or compiler options are changed during the software life cycle, previous tests and coverage analyses may no longer be valid.
+   3. If a new compiler, linkage editor or loader version is introduced, or compiler options are changed during the software life cycle, previous tests and coverage analyses may no longer be valid.
 The verification planning should provide a means of re-verification which is consistent with the guidelines of section 6 and paragraph 12.1.3.

 #### Software Test Environment

 The purpose of software test environment planning is to define the methods, tools, procedures and hardware that will be used to test the outputs of the integration process.
 Testing may be performed using the target computer, a target computer emulator or a host computer simulator.
 Guidance includes:

-   a.
-The emulator or simulator may need to be qualified as described in subsection 12.2.
+   1. The emulator or simulator may need to be qualified as described in subsection 12.2.

-   b.
-The differences between the target computer and the emulator or simulator, and the effects of these differences on the ability to detect errors and verify functionality, should be considered.
+   2. The differences between the target computer and the emulator or simulator, and the effects of these differences on the ability to detect errors and verify functionality, should be considered.
 Detection of those errors should be provided by other software verification process activities and specified in the Software Verification Plan.

 ### Software Test Environment

 The purpose of the software development standards is to define the rules and constraints for the software development processes.
 The software development standards include the Software Requirements Standards, the Software Design Standards and the Software Code Standards.
 The software verification process uses these standards as a basis for evaluating the compliance of actual outputs of a process with intended outputs.
 Guidance for software development standards includes:

-   a.
-The software development standards should comply with section 11.
+   1. The software development standards should comply with section 11.

-   b.
-The software development standards should enable software components of a given software product or related set of products to be uniformly designed and implemented.
+   2. The software development standards should enable software components of a given software product or related set of products to be uniformly designed and implemented.

-   c.
-The software development standards should disallow the use of constructs or methods that produce outputs that cannot be verified or that are not compatible with safety-related requirements.
+   3. The software development standards should disallow the use of constructs or methods that produce outputs that cannot be verified or that are not compatible with safety-related requirements.

    Note: In developing standards, consideration can be given to previous experience.
 Constraints and rules on development, design, and coding methods can be included to control complexity.
 Defensive programming practices may be considered to improve robustness.